A Coaching Power Tool Created by Sherri Lojzer

 Asking the client for their commitment level and their feelings about both to the goal and the structure/flexibility is important as it can indicate how firmly the old underlying belief may still be impacting them or how strong their intent is.
 This allows the opportunity to further explore barriers or build stronger re-affirmations.

-Help them to create an assessment tool, to keep on track or work as a checks and balance.
-Based on their preferences and needs from the tool, perhaps a journal, or a weekly report in to a support person simply as an acknowledgement that they are still on track or to discuss results and barriers.
+Help them to create an assessment tool, to keep on track or work as a check and balance.
+Based on their preferences and needs from the tool, perhaps a journal, or a weekly report into a support person simply as an acknowledgement that they are still on track or to discuss results and barriers.